Meet Our Dietitians

 Dr Sue Radd is an Advanced Accredited Practising Dietitian (a credential awarded to less than 2 % of dietitians in Australia) and one of Australia’s leading nutritionists and health communicators.
 She is frequently sought out for comment by the media and has conducted hundreds of print, radio and TV interviews globally.

-Recognised by her peers as an expert on plant foods and phytonutrients, Sue co-authored the internationally published Eat to Live, which has been translated to the Korean and French languages.
+Recognised by her peers as an expert on plant foods and phytonutrients, Sue co-authored Eat to Live with Prof KDR Setchell, which has also been translated into the Korean and French languages.
 She was awarded Winner of ‘Best Nutrition Writing’ at the Vittoria Australian Food Media Awards for The Breakfast Book, a wake-up guide to the most important meal of the day.
-Her most recent work is Food as Medicine: Cooking for Your Best Health, which received the Gourmand World Cookbook Award for ‘Best Health and Nutrition Book’ in 2016 and has been translated into the German and Norwegian languages.
-It is also available as an US edition.
+Her 2 kg cookbook, Food as Medicine: Cooking for Your Best Health, was named ‘Best Health and Nutrition Book’ and showcased at UNESCO headquarters in conjunction with the Gourmand World Summit in Paris, 2016.
+Her latest work, Food as Medicine: Cooking to Prevent and Treat Diabetes, won 'Best Health Professionals Book in the World' in 2025.

 Dr Radd is a well-known face at major nutrition conferences globally.
-Her ability to translate heavy science into anyone’s language and life makes her a popular speaker with multiple audiences.
+Her ability to translate heavy science into anyone’s language and life makes her a popular speaker across audiences.
 Her practical knowledge of food and cooking for today’s busy lifestyle is widely enjoyed.
 In 2010, She was awarded the Dietitians Association of Australia President’s Award for Innovation for her Culinary Medicine Cookshops.

 Meet Amanda Jenkins - Lifestyle Dietitian, Nutritionist & Chef